usaid-cs/yesterday-i-learned/random.md

 - [Government-approved level P7 paper shredders](https://www.semshred.com/level_6_shredders) produce fragments 1mm x 1mm in size.
 - According to the [Nazi National Anthem](https://www.youtube.com/watch?v=-7MJdeIZb3w), "Geist" means spirit.
 - For 90% of the tools, [learn to use the tool](http://www.akitaonrails.com/2016/05/23/rails-has-won-the-elephant-in-the-room), unless it is PHP, in which case learn to use a torch.
-- The Gospel of Matthew is a creative reinterpretation of Mark.
-[Luke, is, as well](https://jerichobrisance.files.wordpress.com/2013/10/new-testament-timeline-jerichobrisance1.png).
-Luke has both expanded Mark and corrected his grammar and syntax—Mark wrote poor Greek.
-So, really, the first four gospels were ordered Mark, Matthew, Luke, then John, all completed after the death of Jesus (obviously) and also the apostles themselves (because they don't live that long.)
-Matthew was not written by Matthew, Luke was not written by Luke, Mark was not written by Mark.
 - Tabernacle just means Hut.
 - [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) on top of REST emulates old-school terminals by transferring not only the requested data to the client, but a list of possible actions on it, too.
 - It takes just ~5 minutes of downtime per year to kill a [99.999%](http://uptime.is/99.999) uptime guarantee.
 Other common guarantees: [~52 minutes for 99.99%](http://uptime.is/99.99), [~9 hours for 99.9%](http://uptime.is/99.9), [~3 days for 99%](http://uptime.is/99).